laratoolbox/responder/README.md

 # Usage

-You can use helper `responder` function like below.
+After installation you can use helper `responder` function.

 ```
 return responder()